LaunchCodeEducation/gis-devops/src/archetypes/topics/_index.md

 date: {{ .Date }}
 summary: ""
 categories: ["topics"]
-# TODO: use the .Name param to set the tags
+# IDEA: use the .Name param to set the tags
 ---

 <!-- SAMPLES